 I was born in Orange, New Jersey, and was raised in Brooklyn, New York.
 I went to P.S.
 236, Junior High School 78 and James Madison High School, all Brooklyn public schools.
 My father, Marvin, lives in Long Beach, Long Island.
 My mother Shirley, lived with my father until she died in August of 2016.
 She is gone, but her voice remains in my head and in my heart.
 They lived in Brooklyn, Lawrence, Riverdale and Long Beach New York.
 My older sister, Judith, is a CPA and also lives in Long Beach.
-My younger brother, Robby, is a professor and former department chair at New York University's Education School.
+My younger brother, Robby, is a historian, a professor and former department chair at New York University's Education School.
 My younger sister, Myra, works for Soros Fund Management in New York City and lives in Long Beach.
 While I spent a little more than ten years living in Indiana, Buffalo, New York, West Virginia and Washington D.C., I have spent well over five decades living in New York City.
 I think at this point, I really am a New Yorker, through and through.

 When we were kids, we used to go to the Catskills every summer and in 1962 my parents bought a summer house in Lake Secor, New York.
 We grew up to the sounds of rock, folk and soul music in the 1960s.
 I have always loved baseball and the Yankees.
 In high school I was active in the anti-Vietnam War movement and in efforts to promote racial justice.
 I went to college in Franklin, Indiana, made some great friends, played in the band Palmyra and delivered the Daily Journal Newspaper in rural Johnson and Brown counties.
 After college, I joined my brother in Buffalo, lived with him, and went to graduate school there.
 I studied environmental policy with Les Milbrath and Rich Tobin and organizational management with Marc Tipermas.
 Marc eventually hired me to work at EPA where I worked on public participation and organizational management in the water pollution control and Superfund programs.